matplotlib/CZI_2020-07_mpl/CZI.md

 degrees of color-blindness.
 To implement this we need to both do the programming and design work to add the feature, we need to research how to properly implement the filters and consult with color-perception experts.
-We propose devoting a quarter of a developer to these mid-sized enhancements projects.

-Building on what we have learned in the past year working on re-designing the low-level architecture we will :

-- Finish architecture development & start to implement in core library
-- start to re-design user API in a way that can make the most of the improved internal structure
+We will aim to complete 5 of these projects and will work with downstream bio-projects to identify what will have the greatest impact.

 The most common visualizations in a domain need to be fluid for the end-practitioners, with the "obvious" customization options exposed.